heyigacu/pydssps/readme.md

-## pydssps, use python to achieve multiple dpps methods
+## pydssps, use python to achieve multiple dssp methods

 ### usage
 change your sequence and pdb path in main.py, then run